 I’ll admit that this appears to be on the face of it, a provocative title.
-However, on closer inspection the content of the attached blog is not meant to cause offense.
+However, on closer inspection, the content of the attached blog is not meant to cause offence.
 Most leading IT companies agree that the immediate future of IT can be summed up, by the following five areas of growth.
 Social, Cloud, Analytics, Mobile and Security, or SCAMS for short.

-As customers we have increasingly higher expectations on what the digital experience of engaging with a company entail.
+As customers, we have increasingly higher expectations of what the digital experience of engaging with a company entails.
 Social business offers companies the promise of improvement through smooth and easy engagement with those who matter most.
 To achieve this companies may be required to adjust their culture as well acquire as new business software.